mudl0rd/mudl0rd.github.io/_posts/2019-10-03-Keygenning d2k2 Crackme 9.md

 ![6.png]({{site.baseurl}}/images/crackme9/6.PNG)

 * A new table is made using the username as a basis.
 The length is checked, and from there, a new table that wraps around to be the same length is made.
 For example if there is the initial table of:
-"0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ", the username "mountnside" would have a table of "stuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789abcdefghijklmnopqr" because of the position used to start from to make a contiguous table of 62 characters.
+"0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ", the username "mudlord" would have a table of "stuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789abcdefghijklmnopqr" because of the position used to start from to make a contiguous table of 62 characters.

 ![7.png]({{site.baseurl}}/images/crackme9/7.PNG)
 ![8.png]({{site.baseurl}}/images/crackme9/8.PNG)